-First quarter 2019 recap and 2019 Outlook
+Second quarter 2019 recap and 2019 Outlook

-During the first quarter, the Company had strong bid markets opportunities, but was impacted by unrecovered labor and equipment costs due to the timing and mix of projects worked on during the quarter.
-The concrete segment had improved production despite experiencing unfavorable weather patterns during the quarter which continued to impact results.
+During the second quarter, the Company grew backlog to historical highs with a record win rate on bid markets opportunities.
+Results have improved quarter over quarter due to the strong backlog and execution on a number of projects within the quarter.

 The Company continues to focus on developing opportunities across the infrastructure, industrial, and building sectors through organic growth, greenfield expansion, and strategic acquisition opportunities.
-Overall, the Company remains pleased with the end market drivers across its business and continues to expect improved results as 2019 progresses.
+The Company is also making headway on the Invest, Sale, Grow Initiative as the year progresses.
+Overall, the Company continues to see robust market drivers across its business and continues to expect improved results as 2019 progresses.